The Delicious Crescent

 How To Serve

-• Chutneys, Dips and Sauces: Serve it with mango chutney, tamarind sauces or yogurt dips.
+• Dips and Sauces: Serve it with tamarind sauces or yogurt dips.

-• Indian-inspired Pizza Night: Use keema naan as a pizza base.
-Top it with your favorite pizza toppings and bake until the cheese is melted and bubbly.
+• Make Pizza: Use keema naan as a pizza base and top it with your favorite toppings and bake until the cheese is melted.

 Closer view of Indian flatbread stuffed with spiced ground meat.